How to Stop Cats From Scratching Furniture

 When you’re starting out training your cat to use its scratcher or post, reward him with a treat after he uses it.
 It doesn’t have to be an on-going thing, but using treats as a reward in the beginning can help reinforce the new habit.

 Be sure to have a good pair cat nail scissors or clippers.
 Keeping you cat's claws relatively short can help discourage scratching and lessen any damage caused if he does scratch the furniture.

 The front claws should be clipped about every two weeks.
-Since the back nails grow slower, once a month is usually enough for those.
+Since the back claws grow slower, once a month is usually enough for those.

-If you’re not sure how to properly trim your cat’s nails, ask your vet or a groomer to show you.
+If you’re not sure how to safely trim your cat’s claws, ask your vet or a groomer to show you how.
 It's fairly easy to do once you get some practice.

-If you’ve tried the ideas listed above and your cat is still clawing your furniture, here are a few other things to try:
+If you’ve tried the ideas listed above and your cat is still scratching your furniture, here are a few other things to try:

 - If you catch your cat in the act of scratching the furniture, clap loudly or give him a firm ‘no’ to chase him away.

-- Another idea is to use a can of compressed air (the type used for cleaning computer keyboards or electronics) to make a loud hissing sound.
-Of course never point the can at or near your cat.
-Just use it to make a sound that will scare him away from the furniture.
+- Make a hissing sound using a can of compressed air (the type used for cleaning computer keyboards or electronics).
+Don't point the can near or at your cat, just use it to make a sound that will scare him away from the furniture.